contensive/Contensive50/source/_readme.txt

 /------- clib.io is the domain
 /------- find a sample software project like this that I want to model after (to start, simple clean styles) /------- write How-To-Get-Started
-/--- Installations
+-------- write system architecture in wiki (where configuration is stored, all the server components) /--- Installations
 /-------- nuget package that a developer can add to webproject, develop and push to the appRoot folder to develop any type of ASPX site
 /------------ long term - https://docs.nuget.org/ndocs/create-packages/creating-a-package